-- Stage 2: (LTECL): IFRS9 requires financial assets that have experienced a significant increase in credit risk since initial recognition to carry a lifetime expected credit loss allowance. - Stage 3: (LTECL; Multiple economic scenarios): This relates to additional impairment allowances required on Stage 3 exposures already in default or impaired.
-Under IFRS9, loss provisions are calculated using a range of forward-looking, probability weighted macro-economic scenarios and assets are individually assessed using multiple economic scenarios under IFRS9. - POCI: Purchased or originated credit impaired (POCI) assets are financial assets that are credit impaired on initial recognition.
+(LTECL): IFRS9 requires financial assets that have experienced a significant increase in credit Stage 2: risk since initial recognition to carry a lifetime expected credit loss allowance.

+(LTECL; Multiple economic scenarios): This relates to additional impairment allowances required Stage 3: on Stage 3 exposures already in default or impaired.
+Under IFRS9, loss provisions are calculated using a range of forward-looking, probability weighted macro-economic scenarios and assets are individually assessed using multiple economic scenarios under IFRS9.

+Purchased or originated credit impaired (POCI) assets are financial assets that are credit POCI: impaired on initial recognition.
 POCI assets are recorded at fair value at original recognition and interest income is subsequently recognised based on a credit-adjusted EIR.
-ECLs are only recognised or released to the extent that there is a subsequent change in the expected credit losses. - Loan When estimating LTECLs for undrawn loan commitments, the Company estimates the expected portion of the loan commitment that will be drawn down over its expected life.
-The ECL is then based on the present value of the expected shortfalls in cash flows if the loan is drawn down, based on a probability-weighting of the four scenarios.
-The expected cash shortfalls are discounted at an approximation to the expected EIR on the loan. - Financial guarantee guarantee recognised less cumulative amortisation recognised in the income statement, and the ECL provision.
-For this purpose, the Bank estimates ECLs based on the present value of the expected payments to reimburse the holder for a credit loss that it incurs The shortfalls are discounted by the risk-adjusted interest rate relevant to the exposure.
-The calculation is made using a probability-weighting of the four scenarios.
+ECLs are only recognised or released to the extent that there is a subsequent change in the expected credit losses.
+Loan When estimating LTECLs for undrawn loan commitments, the Company estimates the expected commitments portion of the loan commitment that will be drawn down over its expected life.
+The ECL is then based on the present value of the expected shortfalls in cash flows if the loan is drawn down, based on a probability-weighting of the four scenarios (Note 3.11.2).
+The expected cash shortfalls are discounted at an approximation to the expected EIR on the loan.

+Financial The Bank's liability under each guarantee is measured at the higher of the amount initially recognised less cumulative amortisation recognised in the income statement, and the ECL quarantee contracts provision.
+For this purpose, the Bank estimates ECLs based on the present value of the expected payments to reimburse the holder for a credit loss that it incurs.
+The shortfalls are discounted by the risk-adjusted interest rate relevant to the exposure.
+The calculation is made using a probability-weighting of the four scenarios (Note 3.11.12).